 As James Scott Bell says in Revision and Self-Editing, about the opening paragraphs,

 “Give us a character in motion.
 Something happening to a person from line one.
 Make that a disturbing thing, or have it presage something disturbing.”

 HERE ARE 12 DOS AND DON'TS FOR HOOKING READERS IN RIGHT FROM THE START.
-These are not hard-and-fast rules, of course, but techniques for engaging your readers emotionally, which is what will keep them turning the pages.

 1. Don’t begin with a long, neutral description of the setting or with background information on your main character.